aditimavalankar/gc-batch-rl-locomotion/README.md

 - MuJoCo
 - Pybullet

-For the standard RL and goal-conditioned RL baselines, we use existing code from `OpenAI baselines` and `stable-baselines`.
+The standard RL and goal-conditioned RL baselines use existing code from `OpenAI baselines` and `stable-baselines`.
 The standard RL baseline for the Ant is trained using the Proximal Policy Optimization (PPO) code from `baselines`.
-For the Humanoid and Minitaur, the standard RL baselines are trained using the Soft Actor-Critic (SAC) code from `stable-baselines`.
-We used the default hyperparameters (details in Appendix).
+For the Humanoid and Minitaur, the standard RL baselines are trained using the Soft Actor-Critic (SAC) code from `stable-baselines` with default hyperparameters.

 ### Environments
 - Ant - MuJoco